ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Overall, Saxo delivers excellent all-around pricing.
 For active traders, high-volume traders, and those able to maintain large account balances, Saxo's pricing is among the lowest in the industry.

-Pricing summary: As of November 2023, average spread data on the EUR/USD were 1.1, 1.0 and 0.9 pips, for the Classic, Platinum, and VIP accounts, respectively .
+Pricing summary: As of November 2023, average spread data on the EUR/USD were 1.1, 1.0 and 0.9 pips, for the Classic, Platinum, and VIP accounts, respectively.
 Bottom line: Pricing for Saxo's Platinum and VIP accounts is closer to the industry average, compared to its Classic account which is slightly higher.
-It's worth noting that the minimum spread for each account was about 0.2 pips lower than the average for the above period (i.e. the Classic account had minimum spreads of 0.9 pips, while its average stood at 1.1).

-Classic account minimums: The entry-level Classic account requires a €2,000 minimum deposit in most cases (this was recently reduced to €0, for new customers), though the minimum deposit may vary depending on your country of residence.
+Classic account minimums: The entry-level Classic account minimum deposit was recently reduced to $0 for new customers in all regions.

 Platinum account minimums: The minimum deposit for the Platinum account is $200,000 (or AUD 300,000 if you are a forex trader in Australia).
 Traders with the Classic account can qualify to be upgraded to Platinum by earning volume-related Loyalty points through Saxo’s Loyalty Program.
 For example, trading over $40 million worth of forex would earn you 120,000 points – which would be enough to upgrade from Classic to Platinum for 12 months.

-VIP account minimums: Saxo won our 2024 Annual Award for the #1 VIP Client Experience.
+VIP account minimums: Saxo won our 2025 Annual Award for the #1 VIP Client Experience.
 Saxo’s VIP account, which offers the most savings on pricing, is reserved for elite investors who either deposit at least $1,000,000, or who qualify to be upgraded under Saxo’s loyalty rewards program.
 Traders looking to have their account tier upgraded to VIP would need to trade at least $167 million in forex volume – this upgrade would be valid for one year.
 The VIP account also provides access to exclusive events and connections to Saxo analysts.

 Commission-free: Saxo is commission-free, which means it makes money off the spread, when it comes to forex trading.
 There is one exception; traders who trade less than 50,000 units (half of one standard lot) per month are charged a ticket-fee of $3 per side.

 Best execution: Saxo is committed to the FX Global Code, an evolving interbank standard focused on enhanced disclosures and execution best practices.
 The mission of the FX Global Code is to promote integrity and transparency across the global foreign exchange market.
+Saxo's reliable market maker execution earned it a spot on my list of the best market makers.

 Feature Saxo logoSaxo